benlowry/node-geoip-native/README.markdown

 It is non-blocking and operates without any IO after initially loading the data into memory.

-Results are 4 - 5 times faster than geoip-lite with the caveat that it takes longer to initialize and uses 60 or 70 megabytes memory.
+Results are 4 - 5 times faster than [geoip-lite](https://github.com/bluesmoon/node-geoip) with the caveat that it takes 2 or 3 times longer to initialize and uses 60 or 70 megabytes memory.

 This is used in production at [Playtomic](https://playtomic.com/) in a [high volume API](https://success.heroku.com/playtomic) where performance matters.

 Benchmarks on my 2011 Macbook Air whilst running lots of software.
-The test took the middle 10 results from 20 iterations of performing 1,000,000 lookups and averaged them.
+The test took the middle 10 results from 20 iterations and averaged them.
 The APIs are interchangeable so tests  were identical.

-	geoip-native
-	average: 1540.3

-	geoip-lite
-	average: 8375.3
+	geoip-native:	average: 1540.3ms / million lookups
+	geoip-lite: 	average: 8375.3ms / million lookups

 ## Requires